ferpetrelli/scoped-controller/README.md

 # Usage

-Let's imagine we have a `Book` model and we want to create filter them.
+Let's imagine we have a `Book` model and we want to create a filter for them.

 1. Create your controller and be sure to inherit from `Petrelli\ScopedController\BaseController`.